-At 7 years of follow-up, data on 33 individuals (15 persons from the PreDiab and 18 from the NGT group) in the original 43 persons who had received Dex is available; 10 individuals were lost to follow-up.
-Nine individuals developed T2DM at follow-up; seven were from the original PreDiab and 2 from the NGT group.
+At 7 years of follow-up, data on 33 individuals (15 persons from the PreDiab and 18 from the NGT group) of the original 43 persons who had received Dex were available; 10 individuals were lost to follow-up.
+Nine individuals developed T2DM at follow-up; 7 patients were from the original PreDiab group, and 2 were from the NGT group.

-Baseline characteristics of the 33 individuals who received Dex is summarized in Table 1.
-The predominance of females in large part reflects the unequal distribution in the DOI:10.4158/EP2018-0188 © 2018 AACE.

-original study (20).
-Individuals who developed diabetes were younger, had higher body weight, BMI, waist circumference, and systolic and diastolic blood pressure; however, only the difference in body weight was highly statistically significant between the two groups.
+Baseline characteristics of the 33 individuals who received Dex are summarized in Table 1.
+The predominance of females in large part reflects the unequal distribution in the original study (20).
+Individuals who developed diabetes were younger, had higher body weight, body mass index, waist circumference, and systolic and diastolic blood pressure; however, only the difference in body weight was highly statistically significant between the two groups.

-Table 2 summarizes glucose and insulin levels measured during the OGTT performed seven years ago in individuals currently without and those with diabetes; values are shown from both before Dex and 24 h after the 8 mg dose of Dex.
-Also shown (in the far right column) is the statistical significance of changes in glucose and insulin levels 24 h after Dex in individuals who did not versus those who developed T2DM.
-In both groups, all blood glucose and insulin levels were higher at all time-points of the OGTT after Dex in both groups.
-In addition, at all-time points, all values after Dex were higher in those who developed T2DM compared to those who did not.
-However, after Dex, only fasting glucose, 2-h glucose, and fasting insulin levels were significantly different between the two groups.
+Table 2 summarizes glucose and insulin levels measured during the OGTT performed 7 years ago in individuals currently without and those with diabetes; values are shown from both before Dex and 24 hours after the 8-mg dose of Dex.
+Also shown (in the far right column) is the statistical significance of changes in glucose and insulin levels 24 hours after Dex in individuals who did not develop versus those who did develop T2DM.
+In both groups, all blood glucose and insulin levels were higher at all time points of the OGTT after Dex.
+In addition, at all time points, all values after Dex were higher in those who developed T2DM compared to those who did not.
+However, after Dex, only fasting glucose, 2-hour glucose, and fasting insulin levels were significantly different between the two groups.

 Table 3 shows parameters of insulin sensitivity and insulin resistance calculated from the results listed in Table 2 using equations detailed previously (20).
-Of note, HOMA-IR, HOMA-B, AUC of insulin and AUC of glucose were higher and Matsuda index was lower in both groups following Dex.
-Similar to Table 2, the column on the far right shows the statistical significance between parameters in individuals after Dex who did not and those who developed T2DM.
-Of note, highly significant differences after Dex between the two groups included increases in HOMA-IR and AUC for glucose, and a decrease in Matsuda Index consistent with greater insulin resistance in response to Dex in those who subsequently developed diabetes.
+Of note, homeostatic model assessment-insulin resistance (HOMA-IR), HOMA-beta-cell function (HOMA-B), AUC of insulin, and AUC of glucose were higher and the Matsuda Index